RADAR-base/RADAR-Overview/RADAR-Style-Guide.md

 ## Contributing

 If you plan to contribute, please use the code style conventions defined at <http://somewhere>
-Please visit out (Contributions Guide)[RADAR-Contributions.md] for more information about licensing and our commit process.
+Please visit out [Contributions Guide](RADAR-Contributions.md) for more information about licensing and our commit process.
 For more information, contact [who?](Always Amos)

 Before contributing, be sure to read our [Code of Conduct](https://github.com/RADAR-CNS/RADAR-Overview/blob/master/RADAR-Code-of-Conduct.md).